8 Easy Kid-Friendly Mexican Recipes

 5. Cheese Quesadillas with Peppers and Onions

 These are great to serve as one complete meal loaded with nutrients and minerals.
-They are a notch up the basic version with their addition of sautéed peppers and onions.
+They are a notch above the basic version with their addition of sautéed peppers and onions.
 Kids can load them with their choice of toppings.
 These can be made in about 15 minutes.

 Ingredients: